-The mesoscopic characteristics of semiconductor quantum dot (QD) provide new opportunities for the manipulation of light-matter interaction.
-Here, we theoretically study the QD fluorescence, such as the spontaneous emission and the resonance fluorescence, containing the mesoscopic QD effects determined by the plasmon-matter interaction in a hybrid QD-metal nanosystem.
-It is revealed that fluorescence of the QD experiences different rotation symmetry over the QD spatial orientation and shows different features comparing with that under the dipole approximation when the QD is positioned within the penetration depth of the plasmons into the dielectric.
-With the utilization of the QD mesoscopic characteristics, the fluorescence can be well controlled, which is instructive for its utilization in the development of nanophotonic devices.
+The mesoscopic characteristics of a semiconductor quantum dot (QD) provide new opportunities for the manipulation of light-matter interaction.
+Here, we theoretically study the QD fluorescence, such as the spontaneous emission and the resonance fluorescence, contained in the mesoscopic QD effects determined by the plasmon-matter interaction in a hybrid QD-metal nanosystem.
+It is revealed that the QD fluorescence experiences different rotation symmetry over the QD spatial orientation and shows different features compared with that under the dipole approximation when the QD is positioned within the penetration depth of the plasmons into the dielectric.
+By making use of the QD mesoscopic characteristics, the fluorescence can be controlled, which may have useful application in the development of nanophotonic devices.

 \end{abstract}